f5devcentral/f5-big-iq-lab/docs/class1/module3/lab2.rst

   :scale: 40%
   :align: center

-15. You can test the HTTPS offload application service by opening a browser in the Ubuntu Jump-host and type the Virtual Server IP address ``https://10.1.10.120``.
+15. You can test the HTTPS offload application service by opening a browser in the **Ubuntu Jump-host** and type the Virtual Server IP address.

+Open Chrome or Firefox and navigate on the website ``https://10.1.10.120``.

+.. note:: Accept the private certificates.

 .. image:: ../pictures/module3/lab-2-9.png
   :scale: 40%